appscode/blog/content/post/kubedb-v2024.06.04/index.md

   password: "<password>"
   username: "<username>"
 ```
-In previous versions if a user made any changes on the secret, it doesn’t reflect on a running pgbouncer pod.
-But, now if any secret with those specific labels creates/update/delete, it will reflect on running pgbouncer pods via reloading the pgbouncer configuration.
+In previous versions, if a user made any changes on the secret, it didn’t reflect on a running pgbouncer pod.
+But, now if any secret with those specific labels `create`/`update`/`delete`, it will reflect on running pgbouncer pods via reloading the pgbouncer configuration.

 ### One database per pgbouncer resource:
 Previously there were multiple postgres database servers which the pgbouncer can connect to.
 But, there was a conflict between them with the same username with different password.
 To solve this we removed the feature of multiple database servers and made this to connect only one postgres database server.

 ### HealthCheck:
 Health check is configured in this release.
-Now it can do write check and it can check every pgbouncer pod if it is healthy or not.
+Now it can do write check, and it can check every pgbouncer pod if it is healthy or not.

 ## Pgpool
 ### OpsRequest